wai12/bravo-kernel.github.io/source/_posts/2015-04-23-how-to-add-jwt-authentication-to-a-cakephp-3-rest-api.md

 - security
 - jwt
 ---
 In this follow-up post to
 [How to prefix route a CakePHP 3 REST API](/2015/04/how-to-prefix-route-a-cakephp-3-rest-api/) we will implement [JSON Web Token](http://jwt.io/) (JWT) authentication.

+> Tutorial updated for v2.0 of the cakephp-jwt-auth plugin

 To prevent (yet another) partial/pointless JWT tutorial we will provide you with step-by-step
 instructions: